The Emergency (India): Forced sterilisation

 In September 1976, Sanjay Gandhi initiated a widespread compulsory sterilisation program to limit population growth.
 The exact extent of Sanjay Gandhi's role in the implementation of the program is disputed, with some writers holding Gandhi directly responsible for his authoritarianism, and other writers blaming the officials who implemented the programme rather than Gandhi himself.
 The United States, United Nations, and World Bank had earlier raised concern over India's population control measures.
-Rukhsana Sultana was a socialite known for being one of Sanjay Gandhi's close associates and she gained a lot of notoriety in leading Sanjay Gandhi's sterilisation campaign in Muslim areas of old Delhi.
+Rukhsana Sultana was a socialite known for being one of Sanjay Gandhi's close associates and she gained notoriety in leading Sanjay Gandhi's sterilisation campaign in Muslim areas of old Delhi.

 The campaign primarily involved getting males to undergo vasectomy.
 Quotas were set up that enthusiastic supporters and government officials worked hard to achieve.
 There were allegations of coercion of unwilling candidates too.
 In 1976–1977, the program led to 8.3 million sterilisations, most of them forced, up from 2.7 million the previous year.
 The bad publicity led many subsequent governments to stress that family planning is entirely voluntary.